RehanMohammed985/voice-agents/README.md

 **Give it plain instructions.
 It calls the companies, follows the mission, takes notes, and books meetings.**

+As I build my startup, calls can get annoying when you have so much on your plate. hence why this exists!!

 An open-source AI cold-calling console.
 Write a mission in plain English, point it at a call list, hit launch — the agent dials each number, discloses it's an AI, runs your instructions, captures structured notes, and schedules meetings.
 Built to run on free